Breasser History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The many generations and branches of the Breasser family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a worker in brass.
-CITATION[CLOSE]

 Early Origins of the Breasser family